WhiteShadow13/FIJJJAL/rfid/readme.md

 ### Structure

-A RFID card is divided in many sectors subdivided in blocks which is also subdivided in datas.
+A RFID card is divided in many sectors subdivided in blocks which is also subdivided in datas. <br>
-There are : * 16 sectors
+There are :
+* 16 sectors
 * 4 blocks per sector (64 in total)
 * 16 datas per block (each data is a number of 8 bits)

 This picture comes from this [tutorial](https://plaisirarduino.fr/rfid-avec-arduino/).
 Don't hesitate to check this tutorial for more informations.